 River Street and 2nd Avenue run parallel to SH-75 on the west and east respectively.
 As such, both streets provide a vital alternative for north/south travel, particularly for bicyclists accessing the many businesses in the Downtown Core, schools, and recreational facilities.
 River Street is commercial in nature; however, it has recently seen infill with multifamily residential and mixed-use development projects.
 It is currently being fitted with separated bike lanes, sidewalks, and enhanced streetscapes in both directions to provide safe and convenient travel by bike and foot.
 To the contrary, 2nd Avenue is more residential in character with a lower volume of vehicle trips per day.
+Advisory bicycle lanes have been installed on 2nd Ave, representing the growth and development of Hailey's approach to multi-modal transportation in the City's core.
+The advisory bicycle lanes were some of the first to be installed in the State of Idaho, and they have been generally well-received by the public.
 There are ongoing efforts to improve the multimodal mobility of 1st Avenue, including sidewalk extension, construction and/or replacement, parking area enhancements, and intersection safety improvements.